- Duplicate content is one of the largest issues holding back ecommerce category pages.

 - Create a link-building strategy around your category pages.

-If your company is like the majority of ecommerce businesses, there’s a good chance that your category pages are among your top organic landing pages.
+If your company is like the majority of ecommerce businesses, there’s a good chance that your ecommerce category pages are among your top organic landing pages.
 Next to the home page, category pages have the broadest and highest-priority position on an ecommerce website.
 That means they pull in searches for some of the broadest and highest-volume keywords.
 That’s why it’s critical to properly optimize your ecommerce category pages for SEO.

 Sounds easy right?
 Well, even among the Fortune 1000, it’s common to find category pages that are: